 Purpose and Scope

-The Broadband Wireless Access and Applications Center (BWAC, https://bwac.arizona.edu) is a $7.5M multi-university research and development center connecting wireless industry with faculty and students at the University of Arizona (Lead), Auburn University, Virginia Tech, and University of Virginia.
+The Broadband Wireless Access and Applications Center (BWAC, https://bwac.arizona.edu) is a $7.5M multi-university research and development center connecting wireless industry with faculty and students at the University of Arizona (Lead), Auburn University, the University of Notre Dame, Virginia Tech, and University of Virginia.
 The purpose of the program is foster regular interactions and long-term relationships among the partners, prioritize cooperative research directions, and adapt the research activities and student training to address market needs.
+The BWAC "site" at the ND Wireless Institute, denoted BWAC@NDWI, represents the main cooperative research program in wireless at Notre Dame.

 Partner companies become members of the center through one or more university sites by signing the membership agreement, designating a representative to serve on the center Industry Advisory Board (IAB), and contributing program funding of at least $40K / year over 5 years.
 Each site’s funding is pooled among its membership fees, investments from the National Science Foundation (http://www.nsf.gov/eng/iip/iucrc/), and reduced overhead costs at the site university.